jongiddy/typle/README.md

 assert_eq!(zip((), ()), ());
 ```

-The implementation of the `Hash` trait for tuples simply hashes each component
-of the tuple.
+The `Hash` trait for tuples hashes each component of the tuple.

 Using `typle` this can be written as: